Developmental Meetings

 • When your conventional meetings need a lift.

-• When you have a new challenge to face and want your colleagues’ input.
+• When you have a new challenge and want your colleagues’ input.

 • When you need ideas and new approaches.